mmellado/mmellado/README.md

 ```

 I enjoy working with JS/TS for both frontend and backend stuff.
 I like to focus on good UX and Accessibility.
-I also like animating stuff on the web.

-Right now, I'm leading development at AKQA Amsterdam.
-Feel free to reach out if you'd like to work together!
+I currently work as a Tech Director for Resn, in Amsterdam.
+Feel free to [reach out](https://linkedin.com/in/mellado) if you'd like to work together!